emmat-york/angular-style-injector/README.md

 ## Preconditions

-Before you start using this package, make sure to complete the following steps first:
+Before you start using this package, make sure to complete the following steps:

-1. Import `reflect-metadata` once in your entry point `.ts` file:
+1. Import `reflect-metadata` once in your entry point `.ts` file (`main.ts` or maybe `index.ts`):

 ```ts
 import 'reflect-metadata';